exceedone/exment-manual/docs/update.md

 - <span class="red bold">Updating from v4.3.X or lower to v4.4.X or higher requires a manual update.
 Please check the contents of [here](/update/v4_4) once and then update.</span>

+- <span class="red bold">Updating from v5.0.X or lower to v6.0.0 or higher requires a manual update.
+Please check the contents of [here](/update/v6_0_php8) once and then update.</span>

+- <span class="red bold">Updating from v6.X.X or lower to v7.0.0 or higher requires a manual update.
+The Laravel version and the namespace of the admin library have changed.
+Please check the contents of [here](/update/v7_0_0) once and then update.</span>

 - If you get an error during the update, please refer to [Troubleshooting](/troubleshooting).

 ## (First time only) Download update batch